 Rob's Faculty Page

-All continuing education faculty working for Santa Ana College School of Continuing Education have the opportunity to do flex.
-Flex is a large part of our professional development program and consists of between 200 and 250 workshops annually.
-These workshops are currently printed in a handbook that is distributed in May for the fall activities and November for the spring activities.
-As a cost saving measure, we will probably go to an online book only with a few paper booklets available in strategic places throughout the CEC campus.
+Nearly all faculty in Continuing Education have professional development (flex) obligations.
+Flex is a large part of our professional development program and consists of between 150 and 175 workshops annually and other activities including online courses and reflection opportunities (blogging).
+These workshops are currently printed in a flex booklet that is distributed in May for the fall activities and November for the spring activities.
+As a cost saving measure, we are now distributing an online book only with a few paper booklets available in strategic places throughout the CEC campus.
 We do these activities without a substantial budget and rely on faculty expertise to offer appropriate and interesting activities.
 We do sometimes have one or two paid presenters including keynotes when the budget permits.

 Flex questions can be addressed below and we encourage it so others with the same questions may see the responses or email Rob Jenkins (firstname.lastname@example.org) for questions about flex workshops and policy.
 Email Maureen Saunders (email@example.com) for questions about your agreement and activities you have attended.

 1. Do I have to do all my flex commitment during flex week?

 Answer: No, you have until the December 1 in fall and May 1 in spring.
 However, it will be easier for you to complete it in August and you will be paid sooner.

 2. Is this agreement and my commitment for the year or for the semester?

 3. Why does my pay for flex week reflect a different number of hours than hours I attended?

 Answer: Flex pay is calculated as if you taught for the week of flex.
 You are paid at your teaching rate for the hours you would have taught.
 You do more hours during flex because you are attending and not teaching.
 The rate is different, but the state requires that you are paid as if teaching.
 Your pay at the higher rate (fewer hours: teaching) is equivalent to your pay at the lower rate (more hours: flex).